 The Lechwe, Kobus leche, is near threatened on the IUCN red list.

-Explore more beautiful African photographs such as this, have a look at our wild animal portfolio.
-Our nature photographs are on sale for license and as a photographic print.
+Explore more beautiful African photographs such as this, and have a look at our wild animal portfolio.
+Our nature photographs are on sale for license and as wall art prints.